Building your Diary mission

 - Copy From Previous: copy a previous mission you have access to

 - Or, use one of our five templates to help you get started.

 You'll define your mission specs on the Details tab of the Setup page.

 - Select one of our Hero Images to show off the topic of your research.

 - Scout profile: Choose whether or not scouts will be required to fill out their profile (age, gender, home city/country, pronouns, and profile picture) prior to participating in your mission.

 - Days per Scout: Estimate how many days your mission will take scouts to complete.
 Base this on your mission design!

 - Internal Name: If it's helpful for your business purposes, give this mission an internal name.
 This field is hidden from scouts.

-- In-App Notifications: This is where you can specify the language the mission will be in, for scouts.
+- Language: This is where you can specify the language the mission will be in for scouts.
 Read more about international missions.

 - Company branding: If you want to brand your mission, toggle this on!
 Otherwise, your research will be blinded to scouts.